-Tonix is a clinical-stage biopharmaceutical company focused on bringing novel therapeutics and diagnostics to prevent and treat central nervous system disorders, immunology conditions, infectious diseases, and rare diseases.
+Tonix is a biopharmaceutical company focused on bringing novel therapeutics and diagnostics to prevent and treat central nervous system disorders, immunology conditions, infectious diseases, and rare diseases.

 Central Nervous System

 Tonix’s lead CNS candidate, TNX-102 SL1 (sublingual formulation of cyclobenzaprine) is in mid-Phase 3 development for the management of fibromyalgia, a disorder characterized by chronic musculoskeletal pain, sleep deprivation, fatigue and mood changes.
 Tonix reported positive results from a Phase 3 study of TNX-102 SL in fibromyalgia in December 2020.
 TNX-102 SL is also being developed for Long COVID.

 Tonix’s lead infectious disease product candidate, TNX-8012, is a live horsepox virus vaccine for percutaneous administration in development to protect against smallpox and monkeypox.
 Tonix will continue work on this live virus vector technology as a platform for rapid response to new pathogens.

 TNX-2900, Tonix’s proprietary potentiated intranasal oxytocin, is in development for the treatment of Prader-Willi syndrome (PWS), the most common genetic cause of life-threatening childhood obesity.
 TNX-2900 has been granted Orphan Drug Designation (ODD) in the US by the FDA for the treatment of PWS.